AvoidMe/gpython/README.md

 # Roadmap

+*
 * Clean-up non-exception related TODO's.
+* Add exceptions
-* Add exceptions and cleanup exception-related TODO's
+* cleanup exception-related TODO's

 \* This is not a complete roadmap, only a bunch of goals on a week or two to give readers a better understanding about this project.